oplS17projects/MP3-Player/README.md

 An MP3 Player in Racket with clean UI that also has the ability to play videos.
 It's interesting because it takes most of the core concepts learned in class like recursion, filter and object orientation.

 ### Analysis
-Explain what approaches from class you will bring to bear on the project.

 Data abstraction by the ID3 tags as objects from structure.
 Recursively making list of ID3 objects for album/artists.
 Filtering ID3 objects by the album/artists and outputting.
 Object orientation by ID3 objects that have functions for returning songs/albums/artists/year/genre.
 Functional approaches by recursively processing the album/artists then outputting.

 ### External Technologies
-You are encouraged to develop a project that connects to external systems.
-For example, this includes systems that:

 Project will process sound and video by using VLC player with an interactive interface (play/pause controls etc).